 Curing your anxiety is when your anxiety is gone, and you don't worry about it coming back.
 It's when you have eliminated the feeling that your anxiety is going to affect you, and while there may be a day or two when you feel anxious simply because sometimes people do experience anxiety in life, it's otherwise completely eliminated.
-Learn more with my anxiety test.
+Learn more with my free 7 minute anxiety test.

 How to Eliminate Anxiety

 It starts with commitment.
 There is no magic pill or miracle cure that can stop your anxiety overnight.
 If you're not committed to eliminating your anxiety than you'll never be able to truly get rid of it because it's something you need to work on continuously until it's gone, even if you have setbacks once in a while.

 The next step is to show a willingness to change things in your life to create that anxiety.
 There are going to be some challenges and tough decisions, including reducing the time you spend with those that create anxiety and avoiding anxiety fueling activities.
 But those changes are going to have an effect in the long run.

 Once you've shown a willingness to do those two important steps, you can eliminate anxiety with the following:

 It's very important that you learn replacement methods of coping with anxiety.
 Anxiety itself is a problem with coping, and unfortunately many of the things people use to replace it, including: